run-llama/llama-hub/loader_hub/faiss/README.md

 # Faiss Loader

-The Faiss Loader returns a set of texts corresponding to embeddings retrieved from a Faiss Index.
+The Faiss Loader returns a set of texts corresponding to embeddings retrieved from a [Faiss Index](https://github.com/facebookresearch/faiss), an efficient way to do similar search and clustering, developed by Meta.
 The user initializes the loader with a Faiss index.
 They then pass in a query vector.

 ## Usage